Remodeling Your Kitchen

 New Kitchen Countertops

 Ample counter space on either side of the sink and near the stove are both a must; counter space near the fridge can come in quite handy, as can a kitchen island that adds immediate sophistication to the layout as well as additional counter space.
 Are your countertops in good shape?
 Are there discolorations, gouges, or even some lifting away from the cabinets?
-In that case, you might need an entirely new countertop.
+In that case, you might need entirely new kitchen countertops.
 Consider that a typical kitchen will do well with at least 20 linear feet of counter space.
+Explore the best types of kitchen countertops.

 There are three types of lighting for your kitchen: recessed, under-cabinet lighting, and ceiling fixtures.
 Incorporating all three can give you the best experience in the kitchen.
 Ceiling fixtures often take the form of pendant lighting, which lowers the lighting center just a bit and better illuminates the room.
 Under-cabinet lighting should be bright enough for serious cooking tasks, and recessed lighting can provide quite handsome ambient light.